 This statue depicts a bearded man wearing a thin himation that was likely painted originally, carrying a calf on his shoulders as his offering to the goddess Athena.

-His face is expressive, even though the irises of his eyes — made from another material — are now lost.
-He wears an “archaic smile”, looking almost amused to us today.
+His face is expressive, even though the irises of his eyes, made of another material, are now lost.
+He wears an “archaic smile,” looking almost amused to us today.